vpham-gia/2019-03_PSG_X/README.md

 This project has been developed under Mac OS X 10.13.6 and Python 3.5.6.
 `Pipenv` package has been used to set up the project.

-Therefore, one could set up the project with the following command line:
+Therefore, project setup could be performed with the following command lines:
 - Install pipenv package using pip:
 ```
 pip3 install --user pipenv